postsharp/Metalama.Documentation/content/conceptual/aspects/advising/initializers.md

 ### Inline initialization of declarative advice

 A simple way to initialize a field or property introduced by an aspect is to add an initializer to the template.
-For instance, if your aspects introduce a field `int f` and you wish to initialize it to `1`, you would write:
+For instance, if your aspect introduces a field `int f` and you wish to initialize it to `1`, you would write:

  ```cs
  [Introduce]